gurumvg/unicorn/README.md

       --jumpjs, --no-lint      Disable jshint
       --jumpcss, --no-csslint  Disable csslint
       -d, --dry                Dry run
-      --cwd <path>             Sets the base path for the build -u, --unique             Builds the rollup at the end
+      -c, --combo              The application will use combo loader to fetch the depenencies --cwd <path>             Sets the base path for the build -u, --unique             Builds the rollup at the end